gear-foundation/academy/docs/20-auction-gas-reservation/homework.md

 Let's put our knowledge to the test.

-In this assignment, you'll add a new feature to your Tamagotchi contract.
+You'll add a new feature to your Tamagotchi contract in this assignment.
 Here's what you need to do:

 1. Implementing the delayed message feature:
-- Enhance your Tamagotchi contract to include the capability of sending delayed messages, enabling your Tamagotchi to communicate with itself at specific intervals
+- Revise the Tamagotchi contract to add a feature for sending delayed messages, allowing periodic self-communication for your Tamagotchi.
 2. Checking the Tamagotchi's state:
-- Teach your Tamagotchi to evaluate its own state periodically.
+- Teach your Tamagotchi to evaluate its state periodically.
 - If your Tamagotchi is tired, hungry, or lacking entertainment, it will proceed to the next step.
 3. Sending a message to the user:
 - Once the Tamagotchi identifies its needs, it will send a message directly to you, the user.